 There’s no substitute for the magic of compound interest when it comes to saving for the future.
 By stashing your cash in the stock market, you’re putting it to work for you.
 It takes little effort aside from biding your time and waiting.

 Of course, knowing how to invest your money, or “allocate your assets,” to use fancy-pants financial planner-speak, is a whole other can of worms.
 Even if you’ve heard that the key to a healthy investment portfolio is to diversify, it can be challenging to figure out where you’re supposed to start.

 Exchange-traded funds (ETFs) and mutual funds are both great low-effort ways to purchase a diverse chunk of stocks without having to go out and buy them individually.
 In both cases, your money will be invested in a wide range of different assets, lowering your total risk while increasing your chances of overall growth.

-Rather than putting all your proverbial eggs into one company’s basket of shares, you’ll have assets spread out across a large number of stock options.
+Rather than putting all your proverbial eggs into one company’s basket of shares, you’ll have assets spread out across numerous stock options.
 As a result, you won’t have to spend dozens of hours doing the requisite research and manual transactions you’d otherwise have to get that kind of broad market exposure.

 How can you tell which is suitable for your personal investment goals?
 Read on to learn more.

 What’s the difference between ETFs and mutual funds?

 Mutual funds and ETFs have a lot in common.
 They’re both pools of money invested into an array of stocks, bonds, and potentially other securities and assets.
 These investment allocations are made and managed by third-party individuals or corporations.
 That takes the burden of doing all that stock-buying off your shoulders.

 For one thing, mutual funds (except for index funds) are actively managed funds.
 That means a qualified financial professional is actively watching how the mutual fund’s assets are performing and making adjustments to allocations as necessary.
 That kind of supervision can help mutual fund investors feel more secure about investing in the market long term.
 But, of course, it is always still possible to lose money in the market.